 Try using oils that have sedative qualities such as lavender, camomile or neroli.
 Adding a few drops to a bath of warm water before bed, putting a couple of drops into a bowl of hot water under your bed or diluting and massaging your feet, arms or legs before sleep are all beneficial ways to use essential oils.

 Even though essential oils are derived from plants, they can be toxic in large quantities and should not be used neat on the skin (with the exception of lavender essential oil).
 So be sure to dilute in a carrier oil such as grapeseed oil.
-Although, used properly, many essential oils are safe enough for the whole family and some NHS maternity hospitals even suggest essential oils can help with insomnia during pregnancy.
+Although, used properly, many essential oils are safe enough for the whole family and some NHS maternity hospitals even suggest essential oils can help with insomnia during pregnancy. [edit: original link removed to Bolton Maternity unit, as they deleted the page from their site, but you can view the archive here.]

 If you think about how you encourage a baby to sleep well, it starts with a good bedtime routine.
 A satisfying meal (but not too close to sleep time), a warm bath, then a relaxing activity such as a story, before a warm cuddle and hopefully sleep!